RocketChat/docs-old/installation/paas-deployments/indiehosters/README.md

 # Deploying Rocket.Chat on IndieHosters

-You can get your Rocket.Chat instance hosted and manage in IndieHosters.
-Check out thir website to confirm they are open to new registrations.
+Get your Rocket.Chat instance hosted in a "as a Service" style.
+You register and we manage it for you! (updates, backup...)

 [Rocket.Chat on IndieHosters](https://indie.host/shop/)